jwstegemann/fritz2/www/src/pages/docs/45_EventHandling.md

 ### Keyboard-Events and Shortcut-API

-fritz2 offers a handy shortcut API that allows easy combination of shortcuts with modifier shortcuts, constructing those from a KeyboardEvent, and also prevents meaningless combinations of different shortcuts:
+fritz2 offers a handy shortcut API that allows easy combination of shortcuts with modifier shortcuts, constructing those from a `KeyboardEvent`, and also prevents meaningless combinations of different shortcuts:

 ```kotlin
 // Constructing a shortcut by hand